 Lost on Mars

-Lost on Mars movie
+Lost on mars

 Lost on Mars is a science fiction movie that was produced by Westfield Entertainment and directed by Eric Shook.
 The Screen play was written by Shook based on what it might be like if Mars had a thriving atmosphere and civilization before Mars lost its atmosphere.
 The movie intended to bring back the lost style of early film making and acting.